smitoi/3DMP/final project - water drop mechanism/README.md

 * 1. Start the design from the canvases created by yourself for Homework no. 6. ✔️
 * 2. Save multiple versions and suggestively name them. ✔️
 * 3. Properly use and name bodies, components, joints, construction, planes, etc. ✔️
-* 4. Render the object applying appearance and scene. 🔘
+* 4. Render the object applying appearance and scene. ✔️
-* 5. Save the renderings as photos and as a turntable Render. 🔘
+* 5. Save the renderings as photos and as a turntable Render. ✔️
-* 6. Add joints, motion links and joints limits. 🔘
+* 6. Add joints, motion links and joints limits. ✔️
-* 7. Create motion studies. 🔘
+* 7. Create motion studies. ✔️
-* 8. The mechanism needs to work properly! 🔘
+* 8. The mechanism needs to work properly! ✔️

+### Bonus:
+* I kept in mind this should be 3D printed (an explanation below).
+* Made a pretty version of the mechanism (water-drop-mech-style.f3d).

 ---
 #### Explanations:
 * For checkpoint 2 I tried to model it only using the canvases that I made in homework 6.
 While trying to add joints I figured out that I should start over and measure the objects before I create them.
 Even with measurements in Fusion, and some calculations made on paper, I had some problems with the circles (fixed them quickly using some tricks with the sketches).
+* There is a slight difference in height between some of the objects in the .f3d project.
+That's because Fusion and I had some troubles with the Contact Sets, and I had to make them smaller.
+It doesn't affect the mechanism.

 ---
 ### Resources used: